NACoDigTeam/naco-tables/naco-playbook.md

 **Website:** [Visit Page](https://www.naco.org/committee/next-generation-naco-network)

 **Description:**
 The Next Generation NACo Network was designed to support early- and mid-career county professionals through networking, leadership development, and peer engagement.
-It provided a platform for rising leaders to connect, collaborate, and grow within NACo.
+It provided a platform for rising leaders to connect, collaborate and grow within NACo.

 ---